top of page

 Great jeans look good on everyone."

-American Eagle also plans to launch a limited edition Sydney jean to raise awareness of domestic violence, with sales proceeds going to a nonprofit crisis counseling service.
+Additionally, American Eagle plans to launch a limited edition Sydney jean to raise awareness of domestic violence, with proceeds going to a nonprofit crisis counseling service.

 Ready to Apply These Insights?